mtumilowicz/terraform-basics-modules-workshop/README.md

     * additional: `versions.tf`, `providers.tf`, and `README.md` in the root module

 ## remote backend
-* create resources first, then uncomment the backend cofiguration, then init
-    * workspaces should be discussed here
 * When using a non-local backend, Terraform will not persist the state anywhere on disk except in the case of a non-recoverable error where writing the state to the backend failed.
 This behavior is a major benefit for backends: if sensitive values are in your state, using a remote backend allows you to use Terraform without that state ever being persisted to disk.
 * In the case of an error persisting the state to the backend, Terraform will write the state locally.
 This is to prevent data loss.
 * Backends are responsible for supporting state locking if possible.